Cantido/solvent/README.md

 Copying large amounts of data between processes can be slow, so Solvent stores events in an ETS table and lets you fetch them when you're ready.

+## Clustering

+Currently, Solvent only communicates on the local node.
+I do plan on building a cluster-aware bus, or an AMQP adapter, or something like that.

 ## License

 MIT License